ivomarsoares-personal/Inverse-Reinforcement-Learning/README.md

 ```
 Gridworld-Reinforcement-Learning
 ├── bin                   # The compiled .class files
 ├── images                # Images used in the README.md file
 ├── INSTRUCTIONS.md       # Instructions on how to package and run the JAR corresponding to this tool
 ├── lib                   # All the external libs necessary to run this project
 ├── LICENSE               # MIT License File
 ├── MANIFEST.MF           # MANIFEST to generate jar file from the command line
 ├── README.md             # This Readme
 ├── releases              # The JAR files corresponding to the different releases
+├── run_latest_release.sh # Bash script to run the latest release
 ├── shortcuts.txt         # Some useful shortcuts when coding with eclipse IDE
 ├── SourceCode.md         # Documentation of the project generated with agent mode
 └── src                   # The source .java files
 ```

 # 🤝 Contributing